vuejs/v2.vuejs.org/src/v2/guide/style-guide.md

 **Elements with multiple attributes should span multiple lines, with one attribute per line.**

-In JavaScript, splitting objects with multiple properties over multiple lines is generally considered a good convention, because it's much easier to read.
+In JavaScript, splitting objects with multiple properties over multiple lines is widely considered a good convention, because it's much easier to read.
 Our templates and [JSX](render-function.html#JSX) deserve the same consideration.

 {% raw %}<div class="style-example example-bad">{% endraw %}
 #### Bad